BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov2-ww.md

 * VEP reports per sample as *TXT* / *HTML*: report files show the [VEP output](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output) including the uploading variants, consequenting amino acid changes and consequences for the corresponding protein
 * Kraken2 files per sample *(txt)*: provides an overview of all found species in the unaligned reads together with the NCBI taxonomy ID
-* log files for all major analysis steps performed by the pipeline

 # Installation